anupamdalmia10/coffee-machine/README.md

 ## Run

-Pass the test case file as argument
+Pass the test case file as argument (input.txt is the test case file given in pdf)

 ```bash
 go run coffee.go input.txt